Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 ### Webhooks

-The [REST connector]({% link process-automation/latest/model/connectors/rest.md %}) can be used to publish an endpoint that external systems such as Github can consume as part of a trigger.
+The [REST connector]({% link process-automation/latest/model/connectors/rest.md %}) can be used to publish an endpoint that external systems such as GitHub can consume as part of a trigger.
 The trigger then monitors this webhook and will publish any events that match the specific criteria as part of a project.

 The input parameters for the **INCOMING_WEBHOOK** event is: